How to apply for the Ruth First Scholarship

 The Trust plans to offer, in the academic year 2017-18, a scholarship to support a student from southern Africa taking a one-year taught course leading to the award of a Master's degree at Durham University.

-(a) hold a relevant honours degree of sufficient standard to be admitted to your chosen Masterís course (further conditions apply to the MBA programme), and
+(a) hold a relevant honours degree of sufficient standard to be admitted to your chosen Masterís course, and

 (b) not hold a Masterís degree, nor have previously studied at a university outside southern Africa, and

 (c) show evidence of active involvement in and commitment to voluntary work for the benefit of causes such as rural or urban community development; young people or educational projects; charitable organisations; health or AIDS awareness projects; student welfare or guidance; the defence of human rights; the promotion of equal opportunities or social justice; environmental sustainability.
 If you have a paid job that involves working in such areas, you should show evidence of leadership and commitment beyond the requirements of the job.